paolololol/grommet/components/Box/README.md

 ```
 string
+function
 ```

 **as**

-The DOM tag to use for the element.
+The DOM tag or react component to use for the element.
 Defaults to `div`.

 ```
 string
+function
 ```

 **width**